Cytosplore/viewer/_posts/2017-06-30-installation.markdown

 ![Cytosplore MTG Viewer Installer Finished Dialog][installer_finished]{:width="376px"}<span class="caption">Figure 8: The final dialog.
 Click *__Finish__*, to finalize the installation and start Cytosplore MTG Viewer.</span>

 Cytosplore MTG Viewer includes an automatic updating system.
-The software will contact the update server on a regular basis to check for new versions and will prompt the user in case a newer version is available.

-Continue at [First Run][first_run].
+Upon launching, Cytosplore MTG Viewer has the option to automatically check for updates and new versions.
+You can also choose to manually check for updates through the Help menu.

+The first time Cytosplore MTG Viewer starts it will automatically download the data file if it is not found in the program folder.
+![Cytosplore MTG Viewer Data Download Dialog][data_download]{:width="376px"}<span class="caption">Figure 9: Data download progressbar.</span>

 [main]: https://viewer.Cytosplore MTG Viewer.org/#get
 [vcredist]: https://www.microsoft.com/en-gb/download/details.aspx?id=40784